dannidanniwu/dannidanniwu.github.io/_posts/2026-08-27-propensity-scores.md

 Take the belief to its limit.
 If you predicted treatment perfectly, every treated person would have $\pi(L) = 1$ and every untreated person $\pi(L) = 0$.
 There would be no overlap at all: positivity fails completely.

 A prediction mindset also invites *self-inflicted bias*.
 Colliders are often excellent predictors, and conditioning on them creates systematic bias.
-Instruments — variables that affect treatment but not the outcome except through treatment — can amplify bias from unmeasured confounders when included.
+Instruments — variables that affect treatment but not the outcome except through treatment — can amplify bias from confounders when included.

 So: propensity models do not need to predict treatment well.
 They need to contain the confounders that guarantee exchangeability.